Uso de Mapeo Generado

 Estas clases generadas interactúan con el Orika mapping API implementar

 el actual mappings.
-Custom Se pueden escribir utilizando el Orika API
+Se pueden escribir personalizados utilizando el Orika API

 y luego se añadió a la <additionalCustomisers /> above.